abhins0554/NSFW-DETECTOR/README.md

-Code to detect Adult Content in Image
+Node.JS / Express JS API to detect adult content in an image.

+You can use it to check whether your users are using something fishy or not.